 If Barcelona isn’t already on your bucket list, it should be.
 This Catalan city is a joy to explore.
 You will find whimsical architecture, some of the best art in the world, and a vibrant culture.
 Want to know the best places to visit during a trip?
 We have the perfect way to spend 4 days in Barcelona!

-If You’ll Be in Barcelona for 4 Days, Get the Barcelona Card
+If You’ll Be in Barcelona for 4 Days, Get the Barcelona Pass

-One of the best ways to affordably see all the top sites while in Barcelona is with the Barcelona Card.
+One of the best ways to affordably see all the top sites while in Barcelona is with the Barcelona Pass.

 This card will get you free admission into many of the best Barcelona attractions and a discount for others!